 In “Our Kitchen Reno – Part II”, I will walk you through the remainder of our drastic kitchen transformation.
 Part of this included painting our island.
 We decided we would try painting the island ourselves.
-We planned to make this a statement piece in our soon to be white and gray kitchen and this gave us the freedom to pick exactly the color we wanted.
+This was going to be a statement piece in our soon to be white and gray kitchen, which gave us the freedom to pick any color we wanted.
 In this post, I am going to walk you through my process.
-Our island base is approximately 3’x2′ and is a movable piece of furniture left to us by the previous home owner.
+On a side note, our island base is approximately 3’x2′ and is a movable piece of furniture left to us by the previous home owner.

 1. Prep the Piece

 Unless you are starting with raw wood, you will need to lightly sand off the existing finish to allow the paint to adhere properly.
-You just want to sand the piece enough to get the surface roughed up.
+You just need to sand the piece enough to rough up the surface.
 After you’ve done this, take a finer grit and lightly sand to create a smooth surface for painting.

-I found a particular type of paint that is formulated for high traffic areas and ideal for use on cabinets in kitchens and bathrooms, called Americana Decor Satin Enamels.
+I came across a particular type of paint that is specifically formulated for high traffic areas and ideal for use on cabinets in kitchens and bathrooms, called Americana Decor Satin Enamels.
 We chose Dark Denim for our island.

 3. Finish Up

 Another awesome part about this paint is there is no need to seal it or finish it.
-Once you’ve painted the island you’re done!
+After applying the final coat of paint, you’re done!
 How sweet is that?!
 Just re-attach your doors and, if desired, change-up your hardware.
 We changed ours from the existing simple wooden knobs to these adorable gray vintage style knobs to tie into the gray elements in our updated kitchen.

 You can find some similar to what we got here (affiliate): Melon Cabinet Knobs/

 What furniture pieces have you painted in your home?
 Check out Before & After – a 70s Kitchen Makeover on a Budget, to see how I used the same paint in another project.